performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Archive Logging
 ===============

-archive logsusagePerformance monitoring and management in complex systems demands the ability to accurately capture performance characteristics for subsequent review, analysis, and comparison.
+Performance monitoring and management in complex systems demands the ability to accurately capture performance characteristics for subsequent review, analysis, and comparison.
 Performance Co-Pilot (PCP) provides extensive support for the creation